 How Vulnerability Helps with Anxiety

 You can think of vulnerability as the opposite of avoidance.
-This is difficult for anybody – intentionally putting down your guard and possibly inviting in criticism and increasing your chances of getting hurt.
+This is hard for anybody – intentionally putting down your guard and increasing your chances of getting hurt (physically or emotionally).
 The thing is, being vulnerable is also essential to living a full life!
 When anxiety is running the show, you are unprepared to take risks, so you miss out on opportunities.
 As a result, your sense of self, confidence, optimism and trust in your ability to get through moments with ease suffer too.
 And this downward spiral can continue until we do something different.

-In therapy, a client is encouraged to welcome in the things that make them uncomfortable, but this is done at a slow pace, in a safe environment, while they also learn skills to cope with these situations and the feelings that result.
+In therapy, a client is encouraged to welcome in the things that make them uncomfortable, but this is done at a slow pace, in a safe environment.
+They also learn skills to cope with these situations and the feelings that result.

 This isn’t to say that we all need to suffer all the time.
-I think it’s a balancing act between taking care of ourselves and doing things that bring us joy and comfort, while still being able to go out into the world and take incremental risks.
+I think it’s a balancing act between doing things that bring us joy and comfort, while still being able to go out into the world and take some risks.
 That’s how growth happens, after all.